NoelleStern/GameBricked/README.md

 Boot rom is the first big milestone.
 If you can run it, that means you have something functional already.
 At least it was my personal first big goal for sure.
 You don't even have to render the graphics, but simply log the CPU state to make sure everything works as expected.

-Boot rom is a small 256B program GameBoy runs on every boot and it does a few simple things:
+Boot rom is a small 256B program Game Boy runs on every boot and it does a few simple things:
    1) Initialize the hardware
    2) Draw the logo and scroll it down
    3) Play the startup chime: "da-ding!"